 Maru, a pleasantly plump, straight-eared Scottish Fold with a teddy bear face, is another feline YouTube sensation whose amusing antics have won an enormous following.
 Maru’s impromptu performances have a broad appeal, and his videos are currently the tenth-most subscribed of all time in Japan.

 Maru regularly finds himself in the sorts of ludicrous predicaments that befall any playful cat – for example, getting his head stuck in a small paper bag – but what sets him apart from other felines is his comic timing.
 Whatever he is doing, Maru appears to be aware that he is playing to an audience.

 Sockington – the Twitter Superstar

-Sockington is among Twitter’s most popular posters, with over 500,000 followers, which is more than many Hollywood celebrities.
-Sockington’s Twitter account is maintained by owner Jason Scott, a computer administrator who Tweets from Sockington’s perspective.
+Sockington is among Twitter’s most popular posters, with over 1.2 million followers, which is more than many Hollywood celebrities.
+Sockington’s Twitter account is maintained by owner Jason Scott, who Tweets from Sockington’s perspective.